-Nick Hall is a 2L.
+Nick Hall is a 3L.
 Originally from Collierville, TN, Nick attended Vanderbilt University, receiving a B.S. in Human and Organizational Development.
-Upon graduation, Nick worked in Washington DC at Deloitte Consulting, working with federal agencies including the Department of Housing and Urban Development (HUD) and the Federal Emergency Management Agency (FEMA).
+Upon graduation, Nick worked in Washington DC at Deloitte Consulting, advising federal agencies including the Department of Housing and Urban Development (HUD) and the Federal Emergency Management Agency (FEMA).
 At Penn Law, Nick was named a Toll Public Interest Scholar based on his commitment to public service and record of community engagement.
-He currently serves as a Professionalism Co-Chair for BLSA, Associate Editor for the Journal of Constitutional Law, Graduate Associate for New College House, and is active in pro bono efforts regarding criminal justice reform in Philadelphia.
+In addition to serving as President of Penn Law's BLSA, Nick is Managing Editor of the Journal of Constitutional Law, a Graduate Associate for New College House, a member of Penn Law's Inn of Court, and an active volunteer in pro bono efforts regarding criminal justice reform in Philadelphia.

 Gabrielle N. Piper is from Marietta, GA currently serving as BLSA's Vice President.
 She is a second-year, dual-degree student studying for both her JD and MS in Social Policy.
 She also received her Bachelor's Degree in Communications from the University of Pennsylvania in May 2014.
 Prior to law school, Gabrielle worked as the assistant to the US CEO at the Edelman Public Relations.
 At Penn, Gabrielle also currently serves as Co-Vice President of Y'allSA (the Southern Students Association), Associate Editor for the Journal of Constitutional Law, and is a Morris Fellow.
 Gabrielle is an avid sports fan and lifelong athlete.
 She is a retired member of Penn's Women's Track and Field team and holds two school records.
 She is also a devoted Duke basketball fan.